Hitman (Marvel Comics): Jimmy Pierce

 Jimmy Pierce is the son of Jack Pierce and Midge Cullen.
-His father resisted "Old Man" Peach Cullen's efforts to pull him into the Cullen Crime Family.
+His father resisted "Old Man" Peach Cullen's efforts to pull him into the Cullen crime family.
 Jack left to serve in the army.

 After the war, Jack Pierce found a new woman where Peach Cullen and Midge killed him.
 Following his father's death, Jimmy kept himself distant from the Cullens.
 He served in the Special Forces and was also a former Golden Gloves boxing champion.

 After Punisher was believed to be killed, Peach Cullen tried to force Jimmy into becoming the new Punisher that obeys his commands.
 Jimmy was resistant at first until Peach Cullen stated that he has his mother hostage.
 Jimmy ended up donning the costume that was complete with a mask.

-Peach Cullen sent Jimmy to take down some rival operations where he believed that if word got out that Punisher was working for the Cullen Crime Family, they would own New York.
+Peach Cullen sent Jimmy to take down some rival operations where he believed that if word got out that Punisher was working for the Cullen family, they would own New York.
 Jimmy then busted up a crack house operation which Dean Swaybrick (AKA Yuppunisher) had targeted the same operation.
 This foiled Dean's publicity stunt.

 Jimmy was sent to Laastekist, Pennsylvania to investigate the sightings of Punisher.
 While in Laastekist, Jimmy was disgusted when the other Cullen Family members shot and seemingly killed Payback and Lynn Michaels.
 Dean Swaybrick then arrived and killed the Cullen Family members present.
 Then Dean put the gun to Jimmy's head until Dean's fellow agents fled.
 This distraction gave Jimmy the opportunity to steal Dean's gun and shoot him.
 Jimmy was mortified after this and approached Dean's body.
 As Jimmy kneeled over Dean's corpse, he is shot in the back by Vigil's Blackwell and left for dead.